John Sackar: Judicial appointment

+Sackar was appointed to the Supreme Court of New South Wales in February 2011.
+He sat in the Equity Division of the Court and was its Expedition list Judge.
+In 2017, Sackar heard a dispute between Seven West Media and Amber Harrison concerning an affair between Harrison and Seven West chief executive officer Tim Worner.
+In 2019, Sackar heard a dispute launched by Australian artist and Archibald Prize winner John Olsen concerning the misappropriation of funds from the bank account of his deceased wife, Katherine, by Olsen's stepdaughter, Katharine.
+In 2021, he presided over defamation proceedings brought by actor Craig McLachlan against The Sydney Morning Herald and the Australian Broadcasting Corporation.

-Justice Sackar was appointed to the Supreme Court of New South Wales in February 2011.
-He sits in the Equity Division of the Court and was its Expedition list Judge.
-In 2022-2023, Sakar led the Special Commission of Inquiry into LGBTIQ hate crimes, which was set up to "investigat[e] unsolved suspected hate crime deaths of LGBTIQ people (or people who were presumed to be LGBTIQ) in NSW between 1970 and 2010".
+In 2022-2023, Sackar led the Special Commission of Inquiry into LGBTIQ Hate Crimes, which was set up to "investigat[e] unsolved suspected hate crime deaths of LGBTIQ people (or people who were presumed to be LGBTIQ) in NSW between 1970 and 2010".

 Sackar retired as a judge in February 2024.

+Post-judicial career

+In 2025, Sackar conducted a review for the Attorney General of New South Wales into the State's laws concerning hate speech and racial vilification.
+His mandate was to "consider criminal law protections against hate speech for vulnerable communities".

 Personal life

-Sackar is a passionate art collector and agriculturalist.
+Sackar is a collector of art, books and artefacts, as well as an agriculturalist.
 He has three children from his first marriage, and one from his second.

-He was appointed a Member of the Order of Australia in the 2025 Australia Day Honours, and, since 2019, served as President of the Arts Law Centre of Australia, a non-profit organisation.
+He was appointed a Member of the Order of Australia in the 2025 Australia Day Honours for "significant service to the judiciary, and to law".
+Since 2019, Sackar served as president and chair of the Arts Law Centre of Australia, a non-profit organisation.